theory/justatheory/content/post/postgres/extension-preloading.md

     ```

 As an extension author, you don't need to configure anything special for this
-use case, as long as your module is installed in the usual location via the
+use case, as long as your library is installed in the usual location via the
-[`MODULES`] `Makefile` variable (or your build pipeline's equivalent).
-Still,
+regrettably-named [`MODULES`] `Makefile` variable (or your build pipeline's
-it will be useful to document these options so that DBAs quickly see how to
+equivalent).
+Still, it will be useful to document these options so that DBAs
-set things up for the users who need them.
+quickly see how to set things up for the users who need them.

 ### Local Preloading